Complex dynamics in adaptive phase oscillator networks: Analysis

 Non-adaptive dynamics is obtained for two limiting cases: either $\epsilon = 0$, so that $\kappa_{12}$ and $\kappa_{21}$ are constants; or the adaptivity is zero, $a=0$, and the coupling strengths asymptotically become identical with $\kappa_{12}(t),\kappa_{21}(t)\rightarrow 1$ as $t\rightarrow\infty$, irrespective of the value of $\beta$.
 In either cases, the system is effectively one-dimensional with the dynamics given by ~\eqref{eq:governingRescalPhi}, i.e., the system corresponds to the classical Kuramoto model.
 Since we are only interested in $\epsilon>0$ we consider the case of $a=0$ and let $\kappa_{12}=\kappa_{21}=1$ to consider the post-transient dynamics.
 Eq.~\eqref{eq:governingRescalPhi} can be cast as

 Since we restricted $\alpha\in(-\pi/2,\pi/2]$, we have $\cos\alpha\geq0$.
 Excluding the effectively decoupled case with $\cos\alpha\neq0$, we may rescale time and $\omega$ with $\cos\alpha$ to obtain

-When the frequency mismatch exceeds the coupling strengths, $|\omega|>1$, there are no fixed points and the distance $\phi=\phi_1-\phi_2$ keeps increasing, amounting to \emph{drifting} oscillators.
+When the frequency mismatch exceeds the coupling strength, $|\omega|>1$, there are no fixed points and the distance $\phi=\phi_1-\phi_2$ keeps increasing, amounting to \emph{drifting} oscillators.
 When the frequency mismatch is smaller, $|\omega|<1$, we have the two equilibria

 $\phi_-$ is a stable equilibrium while $\phi_+$ is unstable (note that stability types are inverted for $\cos\alpha<0$).
 These equilibria correspond to (frequency-)locked states with the two oscillators having constant phase difference.
 When the oscillators share their intrinsic frequencies, $\omega=0$ , the oscillators are phase-locked.
 For $|\omega|=1$, the two equilibria collide in a saddle-node bifurcation on an invariant cycle (SNIC).
 These drift/locked states, as well as the saddle-node bifurcation, remain as a basic dynamic structure when the system is adaptive with $a\neq 0$.